godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 See [G4MF Mesh Topology](topology.md) for more information about this property.

-## Vertex Instances

-Each mesh surface has a set of simplex vertex instances, implicitly defined how the surface's simplex properties use the vertices.
-Vertex instances may be used to define normal vectors, and may be used by materials to define per-vertex-instance data, such as colors or texture coordinates, for a mesh surface.
-Blender calls vertex instances "corners".

-Mesh surface simplex vertex instances are defined as the following:

-- If a mesh surface has the `"simplexes"` property defined, then the vertex instances are the usages of the vertices in the simplexes.
-For example, in a 4D model with tetrahedral simplex cells, each simplex cell has 4 vertex instances.
-- If a mesh surface does not have the `"simplexes"` property defined, but does have the `"edges"` property defined, then the vertex instances are the usages of the vertices in the edges.
-Each edge always has 2 vertex instances, one for each end of the edge.
-- If a mesh surface does not have the `"simplexes"` or `"edges"` properties defined, then the vertex instances are the mesh vertices themselves, allowing for point cloud materials to be used on meshes without any defined geometry.
-- The `"topology"` property cannot be used to determine the vertex instances for a mesh surface's simplexes.
-Items inside `"topology"` have their own separate definition of topology vertex instances defined by boundary geometry items.
-- Extensions may define other ways to determine the vertex instances for a mesh surface.

 ## Calculating Cell Normals

 In 3D rendering, winding order is used to determine which side of a triangle is the front or back.
 This is then used to decide if the triangle should be rendered or culled.
 The typical convention in right-handed coordinate systems like with OpenGL™ and glTF™ is to use a counter-clockwise winding order for meshes whose global basis has a positive determinant, and a clockwise winding order for meshes whose global basis has a negative determinant.